-Cajon Pass connects Las Vegas to California, and that’s where the fire started, and it was moving on at an incredible pace.
+Cajon Pass connects Las Vegas to California, where the fire started, and it was moving on at an incredible pace.
 Lee Beyer, the spokesperson for US Forest Service, told the media about the problems caused by drones.
 The firefighting planes could not perform their operations for nearly half an hour until drone pilots cleared their quads from the flying region.

+Beyer also told the media about a flying area for drones close to where the fire started.
+The closeness of that area also became a reason for flying drones in the vicinity of the fire.
 Sources say that the firefighters’ ground crew tracked these drones’ operators and forcefully told them to shut down their UAVs (uncrewed aerial vehicles).
-However, pro-drone groups have talked about the issue on their online forums and stated that they immediately shut down their gadgets once supervisors communicated dangers.
+However, pro-drone groups have discussed the issue on their online forums and stated that they immediately shut down their gadgets once supervisors communicated the dangers.

 Beyer said that it was impossible to fly firefighter planes when there were drones around because of the possibility that drones could hit the planes’ propellers and cause them to malfunction or come down on the ground.
 If the drone operators were flying their drones intentionally to halt the firefighters’ operations, they could receive jail time behind bars.
 However, no arrests were made because there were no such intentions involved.

 Some people have given aggressive remarks after hearing the news, even though drone operators who got word of the incident have clearly stated that they were within the legal area where they were supposed to fly.
-Various suggestions are coming from people on how to tackle the drones if such situations arise, and many people think that they should be shot down.
+Various suggestions are coming from people on how to tackle drones if such situations arise, and many people think that they should be shot down.
 Citizens must understand that these drones are not as small as many people might imagine.

 Michael Ehline is a prolific blogger on California and international tort law.
 He has been a guest on CNN, discussed in major news publications like Forbes, Circle of Legal Trust, Personal Injury Warriors, and International Cruise Victims.
 He has lobbied congress on behalf of injured consumers, served as a United States Marine, and won millions of dollars for his clients as a West Los Angeles injury attorney.
-This blog discusses Ehline’s insights and musings on all aspects of negligence law as it relates to all things "accidents.”
+This blog discusses Ehline’s insights and musings on all aspects of negligence law related to “accidents.”
 Ehline can be reached at (213) 596-9642.